SabrinaJiang14/MarqueeLabel/README.md

 ```

 ## New Feature
-If you need tap event, implement this protocol, like as:
+Implement this protocol if you need tap event, like as:
 ``` swift
 self.demoLabel.delegate = self